Noisy Interactive Quantum Communication: Results in Other Models

-It is known that for a classical discrete memoryless channel such as the binary symmetric channel, entanglement-assistance cannot increase the classical capacity \cite{BSST02}, and it is also known that allowing for classical feedback does not allow neither to increase the classical capacity.
+It is known that for a classical discrete memoryless channel such as the binary symmetric channel, entanglement assistance does not increase the classical capacity \cite{BSST02}, and it is also known that allowing for classical feedback does not lead to an increase in the classical capacity.
 However, we might hope that allowing for both simultaneously might lead to improvements.
-This is not the case: classical feedback augmented by shared entanglement can be seen to be equivalent to quantum feedback, and it is also known that for discrete memoryless quantum channels, the classical capacity with unlimited quantum feedback is equal to that with unlimited entanglement assistance \cite{Bow04}.
+This is not the case: classical feedback augmented by shared entanglement can be seen as equivalent to quantum feedback, and it is also known that for discrete memoryless quantum channels, the classical capacity with unlimited quantum feedback is equal to that with unlimited entanglement assistance \cite{Bow04}.
 Hence, in the shared entanglement model, the classical capacity of the binary symmetric channels used is not increased by the entanglement assistance and the other binary symmetric channel's feedback.
-It is clear that for some protocols of length $N$ fitting our general framework in the noiseless model, like those accomplishing a quantum swap function or even a classical swap or bitwise XOR functions on inputs of size $\frac{N}{2}$, the parties must effectively exchange their whole inputs to output their final state.
-Hence, a dilation factor proportional to the inverse of the capacity $\frac{1}{C}$ is necessary since these protocols are equivalent to a communication of $\frac{N}{2}$ bits or qubits in each direction.
-What we want to prove is even stronger: there exists a family of distributed binary functions such that this is necessary.
-We consider the inner product function $IP_n: \{0, 1 \}^n \times \{0, 1 \}^n \rightarrow \{0, 1 \}, IP_n (x, y) = \oplus_{i=1}^n x_i \wedge y_i$, which has been proved to have communication complexity of $\Theta (n)$ in both Yao's and Cleve-Buhrman's quantum communication complexity model \cite{CvDNT98}.
+For some protocols of length $N$ fitting our general framework in the noiseless model, such as those accomplishing a quantum swap function or even a classical swap or bitwise XOR functions on inputs of size $\tfrac{N}{2}$, the parties effectively exchange their entire inputs to produce the correct output.
+Hence, a dilation factor proportional to the inverse of the capacity $\tfrac{1}{C}$ is necessary. \suppress{since these protocols are equivalent to a communication of $\tfrac{N}{2}$ bits or qubits in each direction.} What we wish to prove is even stronger: there exists a family of distributed binary functions such that this is necessary.
+We consider the inner product function $\IP_n: \{0, 1 \}^n \times \{0, 1 \}^n \rightarrow \{0, 1 \}$, defined as $\IP_n (x, y) = \oplus_{i=1}^n x_i \wedge y_i$, which has communication complexity in $\Theta (n)$ in both the Yao and the Cleve--Buhrman quantum communication complexity model \cite{CvDNT98,NS06}.